This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - 1 teaspoon flat leaf parsley chopped; optional, for garnish

-- Pat chicken breasts dry and season generously with salt and pepper on both sides.
-Heat olive oil and butter in a large skillet over medium-high heat.
+- Heat 1 Tablespoon olive oil and 1 Tablespoon butter in a large skillet over medium-high heat.
 When butter is melted, add chicken breasts and brown on each side (about 6-7 minutes per side) until chicken is cooked all the way through.
-Remove from pan.4 chicken breasts, salt, pepper, 1 tablespoon olive oil, 1 tablespoon butter
+Remove from pan.1 Tablespoon olive oil, 1 Tablespoon butter

-- Using same pan and any drippings from the meat, add mushrooms and onions and cook until golden brown and caramelized.
+- Using same pan and any drippings from the meat, add 1½ cups white mushrooms and ½ yellow onion and cook until golden brown and caramelized.
 You may need to add a little more oil if pan becomes too dry.1½ cups white mushrooms, ½ yellow onion

 - Place chicken breasts back in the pan and cover with sauce.
 Allow to heat through.